 It is a condition of publication in the journal that authors, excluding authors employed by the US government, assign copyright to the Association of Schools and Programs of Public Health (ASPPH).
 Authors may use their own material in other publications provided PHR is acknowledged as the original place of publication.
 Material published in the journal may be used, modified, reproduced, and distributed by the US government for government purposes.

-PHR offers optional open access publishing via the SAGE Choice program.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+PHR offers optional open access publishing via the SAGE Choice programme.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 After an initial review by the editors, the journal selects promising submissions for external peer review; these manuscripts are sent to 2 or more external reviewers.
 The journal does not routinely accept recommendations for peer reviewers from authors.
 After external peer review is completed, the editors select articles for additional consideration, usually after revision.
 The PHR Editor in Chief makes final decisions on all submissions.